stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

 To make things easier, we have created a [template](https://github.com/stakater/infra-gitops-config.git) that you can use to create your infra repository.

+Team Stakater will create a root [Tenant](https://docs.stakater.com/mto/main/customresources.html#2-tenant), which will then create a root AppProject.
+This AppProject will be used to sync all the Applications in `Infra Gitops Config` and it will provide visibility of these Applications in ArgoCD UI to customer cluster admins.

 1. Open up your SCM and create any empty repository
 1. Now let's copy the structure that we saw in the [template](https://github.com/stakater/infra-gitops-config.git).
 Add a folder bearing your cluster's name at the root of the repository that you just created.
     > If you plan on using this repository for multiple clusters, add a folder for each cluster.